bbatsov/batsov.com/_posts/2021-12-24-interactive-programming-in-a-nutshell.md

 Obviously, this is not something specific to Common Lisp and it applies to most Lisp dialects and many other programming languages.

 I was first exposed to interactive programming when studying Common Lisp in 2005.
-Back then I came across [a SLIME screencast](https://www.youtube.com/watch?v=NUpAvqa5hQw) by Marco Baringer that blew my mind.[^1] Today such a workflow feels just as magical and special as it did all those years ago.
+Back then I came across [a SLIME screencast](https://www.youtube.com/watch?v=NUpAvqa5hQw) by Marco Baringer that blew my mind (I was mostly programming in C++ and Java at the time).[^1] Today such a workflow feels just as magical and special as it did all those years ago.

 For me interactive programming is probably *the most important advantage* of Lisps and Emacs over other programming languages and editors.
 I cannot imagine any productive workflow without it!